2025-mwpls/2025-mwpls.github.io/test.md

 St. Paul/Minneapolis from Chicago to Seattle.

-## Public Transit

-From the airport, take the Blue Line towards Minneapolis to the US Bank Stadium stop.
-From here, catch the Green Line towards St. Paul and get off at the East Bank stop.
-This is right in front of Keller Hall where the workshop is taking place.

 From the train station / Union Depot, take the Green Line towards Minneapolis and get off at the East Bank stop.